 That’s why it has a “Move Money” feature, in which you can take money that is available in one budget and move it to another.

 In theory, this helps you stay on track with your overall budgeting even if you overshoot your spending in certain areas.

 There’s one other component that I like in YNAB, which is the “Fresh Start” feature.
 By clicking on the Fresh Start link, you can begin budgeting as if you are starting over.
 They will delete the transactions, but you don’t need to create the accounts and categories again.

-Edge: YNAB.
+Winner: YNAB.
 It was designed to help you budget, and it shows.

 As a supplement to budgets, both Mint and YNAB allow you to see your overall spending patterns in a broader view, with some helpful charts.

 Mint’s platform allows you to see overall spending in specific categories, with breakdowns displayed in a pie chart.
 You can view these trends over almost any period ranging from seven days to the entire life of your account.